ethi-technologies/policies/ethi-privacy-statement.md

 * **Cookies and Similar Technologies Information:**
 Subject to your consent, when you visit Ethi’s website, ethi.me, or the Ethi platform, we may store cookies and collect information so that we can improve our website.
 A cookie is a very small text file that is stored on your computer.
 Cookies allow Ethi to identify your device as you use the Ethi Site or our platform.
 We also use them to recognize return visitors to the Ethi Site.
 This helps us improve your experience using and interacting with Ethi.

-By themselves, cookies do not identify you specifically.
-Instead, they recognize your web browser.
-Unless you identify yourself specifically to Ethi, like signing into our platform, we don’t know who you are just because you visited the Ethi Site.

-We use Heap Analytics, a third party service providers to help us analyze visitor behavior and volume statistical information from individuals who visit our Site.
-For information on Heap Analytics’ privacy policy, click here.

-Heap uses both session and persistent cookies.
-Session cookies disappear from your computer or browser when you turn off your computer.
-Persistent cookies stay on your computer even after you’ve turned it off.
-These cookies are classed as Performance cookies, which collect data about how visitors use the Ethi Site.
-This includes data like which pages visitors go to the most.
-These cookies don’t collect information that individually identifies visitors.
-The data these cookies collect is aggregated and intended to be anonymous and used to improve how the site functions and performs.

-You can use your browser settings to opt out of performance cookies, turn off your web browser’s ability to accept any cookies, or deny consent for Ethi to analyse your visit, in which case Ethi won't store any analytics cookies or track your visit.

 * **Device Information:**
 We may collect certain information about your device, such as IP address, browser or client application information, language preference, operating system and application version, device type and ID, and device model and manufacturer.
 This information may include User Personal information.